Mitix-EPI/Epitech-All-Projects/README.md

 *The projects are sorted from the first to the last.*

+I obtained `A` mark on my Tek1 math semester.

 | Projects Names | Quick Description | Has bonus |
 |      :---:     |         :---:     |    :---:  |
 | [101 Pong] | Program which calcs the velocity vector of the [Pong] ball, the ball coordinates in `t + n` and his incidence angle. *BONUS: Real pong game with pygame lib* | :star: |